-1. Mitigation Goal #1 - Be prepared to respond appropriately to any foreseeable CBRNE hazard event.
+1. Mitigation Goal #1 - Be prepared to respond appropriately to any foreseeable Chemical, Biological, Radiological, Nuclear And Explosive (CBRNE) Incidents

-Action Step Responsible Est. Funding Jurisdiction Timeframe Priority Status

-Objective #1 - Secure ex Department Cost Sources to holn nuonous for and reaner nd to arranta

-Network with EMA Staff Annual All 2018-2023 Medium NEW

-EMA Time Jurisdictions 2018-2023 Medium NEW

-emergency personnel staff at state and federal Time Budget Jurisdictions

-levels to help identify

-the "full range" of

-CBRNE risks and local

-needs in preparation for

-the availability of

-outside funding.

-EMA Staff A All 2018-2023 Medium NEW

-Submit competitive EMA Time Annual Jurisdictions 2018-2023 Medium NEW

-applications to fund Time Budget Jurisdictions

-equipment/training needs when potential

-funding sources are

-identified in Ware

-County

-County

-Develop a relationship EMA Staff Annual All 2018-2023 High NEW

-with owners of Livin Time Budget Jurisdictions 2010 2023 Ingii 11211

-hazardous materials Time Budget Jansaictions

-storage (tires etc.) to

-educate/encourage them

-to develop a plan for

-hazardous events.

-Annually review & EMA Staff Annual All 2018-2023 High NEW

-update mutual aid Time Budget Jurisdictions

-agreements with

-neighboring

-jurisdictions

-Provide first responders, EMA, Fire, \$1 M a DOJ, All 2018-2023 High NEW

-fire, EMS and law Law year GEMA, Jurisdictions

-enforcement with the Enforcement, FEMA

-equipment needed to EMS

-prepare for and respond

-to events
+Action Step Responsible Est. Funding Jurisdiction Timeframe Priority Status Department Cost Sources Objective #1 - Secure external sources of funding and training to help prepare for and respond to events.
+1.Network with emergency personnel staff at state and federal levels to help identify the "full range" of CBRNE risks and local needs in preparation for the availability of outside funding.
+EMA Staff Time Annual Budget All Jurisdictions 2023-2028 (Currently in process) Medium NEW 2.Submit competitive applications to fund equipment/training needs when potential funding sources are identified in Ware County EMA Staff Time Annual Budget All Jurisdictions 2023-2028 (Ongoing) Medium NEW 3.Develop a relationship with owners of hazardous materials storage (tires etc.) to educate/encourage them to develop a plan for hazardous events.
+EMA Staff Time Annual Budget All Jurisdictions 2023-2028 (Ongoing) High NEW 4.Annually review & update mutual aid agreements with neighboring jurisdictions EMA Staff Time Annual Budget All Jurisdictions 2023-2028 (Ongoing) High NEW 5.Provide first responders, fire, EMS and law enforcement with the equipment needed to prepare for and respond to events EMA, Fire, Law Enforcement, EMS \$1 M a year DOJ, GEMA- HS, FEMA All Jurisdictions 2023-2028 (Currently in process) High NEW